rubycmarroquin/ARK/ARK-hitecture/README.txt

 accumulator microprocessor.
 We chose the accumulator architecture because it is the most intuitive out of all the architectures for students to grasp.
-Our goal is to create a microcontroller that will pass all three programs by Lab 4 so that we can get an A in the class.
+Our goal is to create a microcontroller that will pass all three programs by the autograder.

 Design